 Androuet is a cheese shop with a respected MOF (Meilleur Ouvrier de France) designation.
 Open since 1909, the shop ages its cheese in basement caves.
 We peeked into the tiny shop and ogled at the myriad of fromage openly displayed without glass barriers.
 After breathing in the fabulously pungent scent, we stepped outside to a picnic.

 On this tour, we feasted on 32-month aged Comté, truffled Brie from Sauvignon, a Roquefort blue cheese, washed rind cow cheese from Burgundy and chèvre (goat cheese) infused with thyme and lemon from Provence.
-Each cheese was perfectly ripened by afineur Androuet and downright delicious.
+Each cheese was perfectly ripened by affineur Androuet and downright delicious.

 Since Daryl worked as a cheesemonger in a previous life, Choi graciously let him explain the cheeses to the group.
 It was a special moment that only a competent, mature tour guide could orchestrate.

-Cheers to Ryst-Dupeyron
+Cheers To Ryst-Dupeyron

 We were feeling a bit thirsty after our savory picnic, so a drink was in order.
 Normally, we might drink some wine to fill our alcohol quota.
 But on this Paris food tour, we drank Armagnac, a regional French brandy distilled from wine made with four grapes and then aged in oak barrels.

 We never tasted Armagnac before this Paris food tour.
-Thanks to Choi and Ryst-Dupeyron, a century old negotiant, we have now filled that hole in our culinary repertoire.
+Thanks to Choi and Ryst-Dupeyron, a century-old negotiant, we have now filled that hole in our culinary repertoire.

 Tasting a selection of Armagnac, including a 20-25 year blend and a 1979 batch, gave us a quick education in this special type of brandy.
 Ryst-Dupeyron sells Armagnac bottles dating back to 1868.

 Rhyst-Dupeyron is located at 79 Rue du Bac, 75007 Paris, France.

-Confectionary Heaven at Jacques Genin
+Confectionary Heaven At Jacques Genin

-For us, entering Jacques Genin was like entering Parisian confectionary heaven.
+For us, entering Jacques Genin was like entering Parisian confectionery heaven.
 The swanky shop artfully displays an eclectic assortment of chocolates with options like chestnut honey, Schechuan pepper, gingerbread, almond praline and more.

-Living the Dream at La Pâtisserie des Reves
+Living the Dream At La Pâtisserie Des Reves

 At tiny La Pâtisserie des Rêves, pastries are whimsically displayed under glass domes.
 Browsing in the shop was like a dream – a dream filled with classic yet modern Millefeuilles and Financiers along with beautiful new cakes like the pristine white Gran Cru Vanille.